brevis-network/prover-network-ops/docs/tools.md

 # Tools instruction

-Brevis provides tool utilities to facilitate the onchain operations.
-In Details, for a prover to
+Brevis provides CLI utilities that streamline on-chain operations for the mainnet beta launch.
+Provers can:
 - [Init prover](#init-prover)
 - [Claim commission](#claim-commission)
 - [Stake more](#stake)
 - [Unstake](#unstake)

-and for a user to
+Users can:
 - [Request proofs](#request-proofs)
 - [Refund not fulfilled requests](#refund-not-fulfilled-requests)
 - [Stake to a prover](#stake)